jaantollander/masters-thesis/content/40_results.md

 Figures \ref{fig:total-mdt-1}, \ref{fig:total-mdt-2}, \ref{fig:total-mdt-3}, \ref{fig:total-mdt-4}, \ref{fig:total-mdt-5}, \ref{fig:total-mdt-6}, and \ref{fig:total-mdt-7} show the total rates for all operations from compute nodes to each of four MDTs during 24 hours of 2022-10-27.
 Comparing loads between MDTs is not interesting because Lustre assigned each storage area to one MDT.
 We use a logarithmic scale due to large variations in the magnitude of the rates.
-Because some rates in the plots are zero, but logarithmic axis does contain zero these values do not show in the plot.
+Because some rates in the plots are zero, but the logarithmic axis does contain zero, we omit zeros from the plot.
-All plots share the same x-axis, making them easier to compare.
+The plots share the same x-axis, making them easier to compare.

 ![
 Total rates of `open` and `close` operations from compute nodes to each MDT.
-We can see that the open rate is quite consistent, close has large drop around 12.00.
+We can see that the `open` rate is quite consistent, and `close` has a large drop around 12.00.
-Large changes in rates are usually caused when single job performing heavy I/O stops.
+Large changes in rates are usually caused when a single job that performs heavy I/O stops.
-We can also see that the rate of close is greater than the rate of open.
+We can also see that the rate of `close` is greater than the rate of `open`.
-It is not possible to perform more close and open operations, because we always need to open a file before we can close it.
+It is not possible to perform more `close` and `open` operations because we always need to open a file before we can close it.
-We suspect that Lustre clients cache open operations, but not close operations and Jobstats does not count cached operations.
+We suspect that Lustre clients cache `open` operations but not `close` operations, and Jobstats does not count cached operations.
-Therefore, the close rate may look higher than open rate from the statistics.
+Therefore, the close rate may look higher than the `open` rate from the statistics.
-For example, if open is called multiple times with the same arguments Lustre client can serve it from the cache instead of having to request it from MDS; thus request is not recorded.
+For example, if `open` is called multiple times with the same arguments Lustre client can serve it from the cache instead of having to request it from MDS; thus request is not recorded.
 \label{fig:total-mdt-1}
 ](figures/2022-10-27_mdt_compute_1.svg)

 ![
 Total rates of `mknod` and `unlink` operations from compute nodes to each MDT.
-We can see the file creation rate by looking at the rate of mknod operations and file removal rate by looking at the rate of unlink operations.
+We can see the file creation rate by looking at the rate of `mknod` operations and the file removal rate by looking at the rate of `unlink` operations.
 The values in these plots do not show large variations.
-Elevated rates both in file creation and removal may indicate creation of temporary file on the Lustre file system, which is undesirable.
+Elevated rates both in file creation and removal may indicate the creation of temporary files on the Lustre file system, which is undesirable.
 \label{fig:total-mdt-2}
 ](figures/2022-10-27_mdt_compute_2.svg)

 ![
 Total rates of `getattr` and `setattr` operations from compute nodes to each MDT.
-We can see that the getattr rate is consistent, but the setattr has large spikes.
+We can see that the `getattr` rate is consistent, but the `setattr` has large spikes.
-These rates indicate the frequency of querying and modifying file attributes, such as file ownership, access rights and timestamps.
+These rates indicate the frequency of querying and modifying file attributes, such as file ownership, access rights, and timestamps.
-There rates may be elevated rates for example due to creation of temporary files.
+These rates may be elevated rates for example, due to the creation of temporary files.
-In Figure \ref{fig:density-1}, we inspect the contribution of different users to the setattr rate on MDT show in the bottom subplot.
+In Figure \ref{fig:density-1}, we inspect the contribution of different users to the `setattr` rate on MDT.
 \label{fig:total-mdt-3}
 ](figures/2022-10-27_mdt_compute_3.svg)

 ![
 Total rates of `getxattr` and `setxattr` operations from compute nodes to each MDT.
-We can see that getxattr rates are consistent through the period.
+We can see that `getxattr` rates are consistent throughout the period.
-The magnitude of setxattr rate is small, only a couple operations per second, from 00.00 to 18.00.
-After 18.00 the rate falls to near zero.
+The magnitude of the `setxattr` rate is small, only a couple of operations per second, from 00.00 to 18.00, after which the rate falls to near zero.
 \label{fig:total-mdt-4}
 ](figures/2022-10-27_mdt_compute_4.svg)

 ![
 Total rates of `mkdir` and `rmdir` operations from compute nodes to each MDT.
-Both rates are consistent through the period and the magnitude relatively small, for example, compared to file creation and removal in Figure \ref{fig:total-mdt-1}.
+Both rates are consistent throughout the period, and the magnitude is relatively small, for example, compared to file creation and removal in Figure \ref{fig:total-mdt-1}.
 \label{fig:total-mdt-5}
 ](figures/2022-10-27_mdt_compute_5.svg)

 ![
 Total rates of `rename` and `sync` operations from compute nodes to each MDT.
-Both rates are consistent through the period and the magnitude relatively small.
+Both rates are consistent throughout the period, and the magnitude is relatively small.
 \label{fig:total-mdt-6}
 ](figures/2022-10-27_mdt_compute_6.svg)